ConsciousCode/espresso/README.md

 All primitive literals support immediate suffixes - that is, a valid identifier which follows the last valid character of the literal sequence with no whitespace.
 These are used for aesthetic and low-level literal handling ala C++ literal suffixes.

 ### Numbers
-All numbers in espresso may contain `_` anywhere between two digits, not including a base prefix.
+All numbers in espresso may contain `_` anywhere between two digits or at the end.
+This is purely for readability and is ignored by the lexer.

 #### Integers
 Integers can be binary, octal, or hexadecimal using the prefixes `0b`, `0o`, and `0x` respectively.
 Otherwise, they use decimal.
 Integers beginning with 0 have no special treatment and will use decimal.